wahdo7/xraydiseaseclassification/README.md

 **Results**

-The network was run for 250 epochs, and achieved an accuracy of 0.8416 on the training data and 0.7152 on the validation set.
+The network was trained for 250 epochs, and achieved an accuracy of 0.8416 on the training data and 0.7152 on the validation set.
 The difference is indicative of overfitting and validation accuracy did not significantly increase after the 150th epoch,, but results were still significantly better than chance.

 <div class="center" align="center">
 	  		<img src="./img/cnn_accuracy_over_epochs.PNG" align="center">